 Jr. Leaders is an organized county-wide club that meets in addition to the local 4-H clubs.
 The activities encourage older 4-Hers to develop new knowledge and expand skills and attitudes related to leadership, citizenship, and service learning.
 Junior Leaders should strive to improve themselves and the community through their work with this group.
 However, there are minimum requirements listed in the Rules section.
 If these minimum requirements are not met, it may result in a poor score in your 4-H record and not being able to participate in the completion trip.

-- Make new friends and develop your ability to work with others.
+- Make new friends and develop the ability to work with others,

-- Develop your abilities to plan, organize, and reason.
+- Develop abilities to plan, organize, and reason,

 - Be enrolled in 4-H for the current year by January 15.

 - Be in 7th grade or above.

 - Be enrolled in and complete at least one additional 4-H project.

 - Actively attend at least 50% of monthly club meetings (September-June).

 - Complete activities from the Activity List below:

 - Members in grades 9-12 must complete at least 8 activities